prativahq/nemu-marketing-website/public/blogs/2024-10-17-the-fascinating-world-of-our-stuff-fun-facts-about-our-relationship-with-our-possessions.md

 layout: blog
 title: "The Fascinating World of Our Stuff: Fun Facts About Our Relationship with Our Possessions"
-author: Beth Chang, Nemu Staff Writer
+author: Beth Chang, Nemu Client Experience
 date: 2024-10-16T21:53:00.000Z
 tag: educational
 thumbnail: /images/uploads/pexels-gizem-celebi-516416806-19495044.jpg